Health and Safety

 - being directly exposed to fluids from the mouth or nose

-- being within 6 feet for more than 15 minutes
+- being within 6 feet for a total of 15 minutes or more over a 24-hour period

 - being in an on-campus cohort meeting with the infected individual